 TRUE WISDOM IS WITHOUT HYPOCRISY – James 3:17 (continued)

-Adam and Eve, Bible, Bible sermon, Epistle of James sermon, God's wisdom, hell, hypocrisy, hypocrite, hypocrites - are you one of them?, James 3:13-18, Jesus, Jesus Christ, New Testament, New Testament sermon, sermon with illustrations, sermon: James chapter 3, Uncategorized
+Adam and Eve, Bible, Bible sermon, Epistle of James sermon, God, God's wisdom, hell, hypocrisy, hypocrite, James 3:13-18, Jesus, Jesus Christ, New Testament, New Testament sermon, sermon with illustrations, sermon: James chapter 3, Uncategorized

-“Hypocrite” is a Greek word that literally means “under a mask”.
+“Hypocrite” is a Greek word which literally means “under a mask”.
 It was used in the Greek culture to describe an actor on a stage.
-In the ancient theaters, each actor played several parts.
+In the ancient theaters each actor played several parts.
 To change identities he would simply wear a different mask.
 This was the word that Jesus used to describe the Jewish leaders.
 Over and over again in the Gospels, especially Matthew’s Gospel, Jesus called them hypocrites.
 No sin was so sternly denounced by Jesus as that of hypocrisy.
-In Matthew 23 Jesus called them “blind guides”, “whitewashed tombs”, and “vipers”.
+In Matthew 23 Jesus called them “blind guides”, “white washed tombs”, and “vipers”.
 He used the strongest possible language of condemnation.

 William Barclay asked the question: “What were the things which incurred the anger of Jesus?”
 The first thing he mentions is: “Jesus was angry with anyone who was a hypocrite.”
-The following are some further excerpts from William Barclay’s comments.
-“A hypocrite is a man who says one thing with his lips and quite another in his heart. . . .
-The man who is one thing to your face and quite another behind your back, the man who is ostensibly pious on Sunday and completely worldly on Monday, the man who professes a religion of love and of service, and who lives a life of bitterness and selfishness – that is the man who incurred the anger of Jesus” (Day by Day with William Barclay).
+The following are some further exerpts from William Barclay’s comments.
+“A hypocrite is a man who says one thing with his lips, and quite another in his heart , , , .
+The man who is one thing to your face and quite another behind your back, the man who is ostensibly pious on Sunday and completely worldly on Monday, the man who professes a religion of love and of service, and who lives a life of bitterness and selfishness – that is the man who incurred the anger of Jesus (Day by Day with William Barclay).

 Let’s not forget that the first hypocrite described in the Bible was Satan.
 He disguised himself as a serpent when he tempted Adam and Eve to disobey God.
 When we act like a hypocrite we are acting like him, following his example.
-II Corinthians 11:14 says that he “disguises himself as an angel of light” when he’s really the prince of darkness.
+II Corinthians 11:14 says that he “disguishes himself as an angel of light”, when he’s really the prince of darkness.

 Do we sometimes put on a performance in order to win the applause or approval of others?
 Most of us like to “look good”, don’t we?
 We like to look good on the outside, and we like to give the impression that we “look good” on the inside.
 A seminary professor once saw a bumper sticker that read, “Jesus is coming!
 Look Busy!”
 He later warned his students about the dangers of “faking it” – pretending to be something we are not.